-If you ask any divorce lawyer which aspect of handling a divorce brings the most amount of stress and upset for their clients, many of them will tell you it is custody of the children.
+If you ask your divorce lawyer at familylawassist.com.au which aspect of handling a divorce brings the most amount of stress and upset for their clients, many of them will tell you it is custody of the children.
 Sadly, when going through a divorce, some parents see their children either as assets or as weapons which they can use against their ex-spouse.

 This is not to say that they do not love or care for their children, but as often happens, they lose sight of what is in the best interests of their children, when seen within the context of a divorce, especially if that divorce is acrimonious.

 The good news is that when it comes to the custody of children, disagreements that end up being decided in court, are actually in the minority.
 Thankfully, most parents are able to agree with regards to custody and visitation, often through meetings and negotiations which are conducted through their respective legal representatives.